-All grantees are hereby notified that the grant to be awarded is subject to contract compliance requirements as set forth in Connecticut General Statutes Sections 4a-60 and 4a-60a and Sections 4a-68j et seq. of the Regulations of Connecticut State Agencies (RCSA).
-Furthermore, the grantee must submit periodic reports of its employment and subcontracting practices in such form, in such manner and in such time as may be prescribed by the Commission on Human Rights and Opportunities.
+All grantees are hereby notified that the grant to be awarded is subject to contract compliance requirements as set forth in C.G.S.
+Sections 4a-60 and 4a-60a and Sections 4a-68j et seq. of the Regulations of Connecticut State Agencies (RCSA).
+Furthermore, the grantee must submit periodic reports of its employment and subcontracting practices in such form, in such manner and in such time as may be prescribed by the CCHRO.